gravitational/teleport/rfd/00XY-session-locking.md

     google.protobuf.Timestamp InForceUntil;
 }

-// LockTarget lists the attributes all of which (when set)
+// LockTarget lists the attributes of interactions to be disabled.
-// must match for the lock to disable their interactions.
 // The attributes are interpreted/matched qua simple names,
 // with no support for wildcards or regular expressions. message LockTarget {